-The sponge assemblage at TRK is a "hot spot" for sponges within the MCZ.
-The community at TRK is quite dynamic in terms of total number of sponges visible but the overall community structure appears stable.
+The sponge assemblage at Thorn Rock is a "hot spot" for sponges within the MCZ.
+The community at Thorn Rock is quite dynamic in terms of total number of sponges visible but the overall community structure appears stable.

-- Continue application of morphology method for analysis of photos. - Expand transect photo-monitoring programme to other sites in the MCZ with good diversity of sponge species. - Expand transect photo-monitoring programme to sites outside the MCZ to provide contextual data for changes in populations seen at Skomer MCZ and thereby improve knowledge of the diversity of sponge assemblages. - Seasonality patterns need further investigation as seasonal changes in the sponge assemblages have been found.
-Winter data is needed as samples have only been collected from April to October.
+- Continue application of morphology method for analysis of photos. - Expand transect photo-monitoring programme to other sites in the MCZ with good diversity of sponge species. - Expand transect photo-monitoring programme to sites outside the MCZ to provide contextual data for changes in populations seen at Skomer MCZ and thereby improve knowledge of the diversity of sponge assemblages. - Work up sponge data from "wafted" 1m quadrats to overcome masking effects of silt. - Seasonality patterns need further investigation as seasonal changes in the sponge assemblages have been found.
+Winter data are needed as samples have only been collected from April to October.
 Encourage continued research on sponge seasonality in the MCZ. - Continue sponge species recording every 4 years, next survey due 2019. - Continue support of sponge research carried out by academic bodies. - Produce publications in the peer-reviewed scientific literature.

 6.3.
-Territorial Fish (CMS code: RA33/01)
+Nudibranch species diversity (CMS Code: RM54/01)